edchz/pth/content/english/how-it-works.md

   - subtitle: "What we value"
     title: "The meaning of &#128150;"
-    description: "At Pets to Home, we are dedicated to our work and share your love for your furry family members.
-We provide dependable and safe transportation services to and from Costa Rica, knowing that your pets are precious to you."
+    description: "As fellow pet lovers, we understand how important your furry friend is to you, which is why we offer a reliable, high-quality, and secure service for your pet, no matter where they travel in the world!"
-    image: "images/friends.png"
+    image: "images/lovehug.webp"

 ---